 If Dexia group were to require further external support, we believe the probability of additional support from the governments of Belgium and France would be very high.
-The current exposures of these governments to Dexia group via their equity investments and guarantees on funding are such that both have a strong interest in preventing the bank's default because a default would render the States directly liable for maturing debts under the terms of their guarantee and because a liquidation process would likely entail greater losses than under an orderly wind down.
+The current exposures of these governments to Dexia group via their equity investments and guarantees on funding are such that both have a strong interest in preventing the bank's default.
+In case of default both States would directly be liable for maturing debts under the terms of their guarantee and because a liquidation process would likely entail greater losses for them than under an orderly wind down.

 We assess a very high probability of government support for the senior unsecured creditors and junior depositors.
-This results in a fivenotch uplift for DCL's senior unsecured debt rating and deposit rating to Baa3.
+This results in a five-notch uplift for DCL's senior unsecured debt rating and deposit rating to Baa3.
 Government support assumption is low for junior debts, resulting in no rating uplift.